ishswar/aws-ec2-ebs/README.md

 9) Creating volumes from snapshots from step 6
 10) Again attaching the volumes and via SSH mounting them again back to this new EC2 instance
 11) We will see that files that we created in step 4 are still there
+12) Once all done we will teardown the all the instance and volumes

-[![](http://img.youtube.com/vi/qSnlbtMrUKk/0.jpg)](http://www.youtube.com/watch?v=qSnlbtMrUKk "")
+Below video shows steps 1 to 10 [![](http://img.youtube.com/vi/qSnlbtMrUKk/0.jpg)](http://www.youtube.com/watch?v=qSnlbtMrUKk "")

+Below video shows steps 12 about (teardown)

 # Part 1